Has one of the registered owners passed away? If so please forward us with a copy of all the relevant documents e.g. the will, death certificate etc..

-Please give the name(s) and addresse(s) of anyone who jointly owns the property with you?
+Please give the details of anyone to be removed from the property title?

-Caveats to be read in further to the above Beverley Building Society transfer of equity Questions and Answers :
+Important warnings to consider in conjunction with the above Beverley Building Society transfer of equity Advice :

-There may be various tax and legal implications when transferring equity for your property.
+There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Beverley Building Society conveyancing panel and accountant before transferring equity.

 When it comes to preparing the the Land Registry documents your conveyancing solicitor should in the ‘consideration’ panel choose the first option, if consideration is given; otherwise ignore the consideration panel altogether.